ernestasen/ansible-nas/README.md

 1. `git clone https://www.github.com/ernestasen/ansible-nas && cd ansible-nas`
 2. Copy `roles/nas/defaults/main.yml` to `group_vars/nas.yml`
 3. Edit `group_vars/nas.yml` and update variables based on your needs
-5. Edit `hosts` file and update it with your NAS box hostname, IP and remote user
+4. Edit `hosts` file and update it with your NAS box hostname, IP and remote user
-6. Run the playbook: `ansible-playbook -i hosts playbook.yml`
+5. Run the playbook: `ansible-playbook -i hosts nas.yml --ask-become-pass`

 ## How To Test
 1. Install Vagrant and VirtualBox
 2. `git clone https://www.github.com/ernestasen/ansible-nas && cd ansible-nas`
-3. Copy `roles/nas/defaults/main.yml` to `group_vars/vagrant.yml`
+3. Copy `roles/nas/defaults/main.yml` to `group_vars/nas-vagrant.yml`
-4. Edit `group_vars/vagrant.yml` and update variables based on your needs
+4. Edit `group_vars/nas-vagrant.yml` and update variables based on your needs
-5. `vagrant up`
+5. Start and provision Vagrant box: `cd vagrant/nas && vagrant up`.
+Run Ansible playbook against Vagrant box: `vagrant provision`

-## To Do
+## Vault
-See Issues
+I used `host_vars/hostname.yml` for my secret variables like `openvpn_username` and `openvpn_password` to be automatically included to the playbook.
+You can also do the same or just create `vault.yml` and include it in `nas.yml` playbook manually.
+More information on Ansible Vault usage [here](https://docs.ansible.com/ansible/2.4/vault.html).

+Running playbook with Ansible Vault:

+     `ansible-playbook -i hosts nas.yml --vault-id ~/.ansible_id --ask-become-pass`